-This item is used to specify if the 1000-ohm end-of-line zone resistors will be used with zone inputs on the controller and zone expanders.
-If this item is set to "Yes", all zones are required to use an end-of-line resistor.
+This item is used to specify if the 1000-ohm end-of-line zone resistors will be used with zone inputs other than Supervised Fire and Gas.
+If this item is set to "Yes", all zones other than Supervised Fire and Gas will require an end-of-line resistor.